kunal-mohta/FirewallRulesLICS/README.txt

 - Clauses having multiple optional parameters should be dealt with carefully.
 Their permutation follow a strict fashion.
 For Example -
-The 2 separate rules - 'accept tcp src addr 192.168.17.10' and 'accept tcp dst addr 192.168.17.15' are NOT THE SAME as the single rule 'accept tcp src addr 192.168.17.10 dst addr 192.168.17.15' Both are treated differently.
-For Example, considering the rule 'accept tcp src addr 192.168.17.10 dst addr 192.168.17.15', the only packet that will match this will be the one where BOTH src and dst parameters match the rule.
+The 2 separate rules - 'accept tcp src addr 192.168.17.10' and 'accept tcp dst addr 192.168.17.15' are NOT THE SAME as the single rule 'accept tcp dst addr 192.168.17.15 src addr 192.168.17.10' Both are treated differently, i.e. considering the rule 'accept tcp src addr 192.168.17.10 dst addr 192.168.17.15', the only packet that will match this will be the one where BOTH src and dst parameters match the rule.
 Individual matching of the parameters is not sufficient.

 - There might be situations where multiple rules apply to the given packet.
 These rules might collide with each other's result.
 In such situations, the following convention is followed -